crystalamariano/crystalamariano.github.io/_pages/about.md

 My research interests have always been centered on *medical devices* which is why I am studying the primary chracteristics of lung tissue.
-Since the lung has previously been understudied prior to [COVID-19](https://news.ucr.edu/articles/2020/05/14/covid-19-highlights-what-we-have-yet-learn-about-lung-mechanics), my [research](research) aims to further explore and understand the mechanics of lung tissue to aid in the pathway of creating medical devices that assist with or prevent pulmonary illnesses.
+Since the lung has previously been understudied prior to [COVID-19](https://news.ucr.edu/articles/2020/05/14/covid-19-highlights-what-we-have-yet-learn-about-lung-mechanics), my [research](research) aims to further explore and understand the mechanics of the lung to aid in the pathway of creating medical devices that assist with or prevent pulmonary illnesses.

 Feel free to contact me!